NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 Set this to False, when you are submitting MELODIES MONET as a job to an HPC machine to avoid display errors.

+**save:** This is an optional argument.
+This option allows for saving attributes of the analysis class (paired, models, obs) to a file, using the analysis.save_analysis() method.
+The files saved using this method will always be saved to the output_dir set in the analysis section of the .yaml file.

+   * **method:** The file format to save to.
+Options are 'netcdf' and 'pkl'.
+   * **prefix:** This option should be used with method: 'netcdf'.
+When saving to netcdf format, a new file is made for each group (for example each model/obs pair is a new file).
+The prefix option adds a prefix to the filename in the format [prefix]_[group].nc4.
+   * **output_name:** This option should be used with method: 'pkl'.
+Unlike with netcdf saving, pickle saving saves all groups to a single file.
+This option directly sets the filename that will be used for saving.
+   * **data:** This option only works when saving with 'netcdf'.
+Setting data: 'all' will save all groups to netCDF files.
+If a subset of the groups is desired, this can be set to an iterable in the form ['group1','group2',...].

+**read:** This is an optional argument.
+This option allows for read attributes of the analysis class (paired, models, obs) from a previously saved file, using the analysis.read_analysis() method.

+   * **method:** The file format to read from.
+Options are 'netcdf' and 'pkl'.
+   * **filenames:** The filename(s) that should be read in.
+For method: 'netcdf' this must be set as a dict in the form filenames: {'group1':str or iterable of filename(s) in group1, group2: str or iterable of filename(s) in group2,...}.
+For method: 'pkl' this must be set as either a string with the filename or as an or iterable of filenames.

 Models
 ------
 All input for each instance of the model class.
 First level should be the model